KenKundert/quantiphy/README.rst

     >>> print(period)
     1ns

 So far our 1ns is just a value.
-But it can be given a name and/or description as
-follows:
+However, you may also give a name and description.
+For example:

 .. code-block:: python

-    >>> period = Quantity('period = 10ns -- clock period')
+    >>> period = Quantity('Tclk = 10ns -- clock period')
     >>> print(period.name, '=', period, '#', period.desc)
-    period = 10ns # clock period
+    Tclk = 10ns # clock period

 If you only specify a real number for the value, then the units, name, and description do not get values.
 This is where the second argument, the model,